ndiego/blox-lite/readme.md

 Blox Lite allows you to easily add content to your Genesis theme through Genesis hooks.
 You are free to download and use this plugin, but understand that the plugin is no longer being actively maintained no new development will be done.

-This plugin is freely available in the [Wordpress repository](https://wordpress.org/plugins/blox-lite).
+This plugin is freely available in the [WordPress repository](https://wordpress.org/plugins/blox-lite).